Efficient Compilation for Shuttling Trapped-Ion Machines via the Position Graph Architectural Abstraction: Introduction

-Among the various quantum computing architectures, \emph{trapped-ion} (TI) devices stand out as one of the most promising options, arguably offering the most robust computation ~\cite{decross2024computational, shapira2018robust, weber2024robust}.
+Among the various quantum computing architectures, \emph{trapped-ion} (TI) devices stand out as one of the most promising options currently, arguably offering the most robust computation ~\cite{decross2024computational, shapira2018robust, weber2024robust}.
 These devices confine atomic ions within traps and utilize two of the atomic states to represent quantum information.
 Operations are executed using precisely calibrated lasers that are directed at the trap.
 The unique physics of trapped-ion architectures allows for high-fidelity operations and long coherence times at the cost of long execution times.
 For example, trapped-ion operations are measured in microseconds, whereas superconducting machine instructions are measured in nanoseconds~\cite{linke2017experimental}.
 To make this matter worse, in the current state-of-the-art architecture scheme called \emph{quantum charge-coupled device} (QCCD), the trapped ions must be physically shuttled around the chip during program execution to create connections.
 Figure \ref{fig:H_QCCD} demonstrates an example of QCCD architecture and the use of shuttling operations to move ions around.
 These slow shuttling operations comprise most of the final program's runtime.
-As concrete examples, we show how shuttling operations (for scheduling ions around traps) contributed to the total shuttling time in table \ref{tab:full_result}.
-When using QCCDSim \cite{murali2020architecting} (performs TI simulation, compilation and routing), it can be observed that the percentage of shuttling operations takes 54-73\% of the total shuttling time.
-Moreover, shuttling operations directly induce heating which affects the reliability \cite{blakestad2011near}, i.e., establishing high-quality compilation practices for TI devices is absolutely crucial.
+Following the gate fidelity model used in \cite{murali2020architecting}, we associate operations runtime directly to accumulated heating, which affects the reliability \cite{blakestad2011near}.
+This fidelity model is discussed in details in Section \ref{sec:exp_setup}.
+This motivates establishing high-quality compilation practices for TI devices, which is absolutely crucial as the runtime overhead can be significant.
+These points underscore the importance of high-quality compilation practices for trapped-ion devices.